lionlai1989/python_example_package/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Lion's Example Python Package
+# Example Python Package

-Lion's Example Python Package is an open-source Python package designed to help developers gain a fundamental understanding of how Python projects work.
-It covers various topics, ranging from the basics to advanced concepts, which can save a considerable amount of research time.
+This repository provides an example of a modern Python package.
+It demonstrates best practices for structuring, documenting, and distributing Python packages.

 ## Project Structure